-Short term investments comprise of cash held in deposit accounts with notice periods over three months.
+Short term Investments comprise of cash held in deposit accounts with notice periods ranging in excess of three months.

-3. Significant judgements and estimates
+3 Significant Judgements and Estimates

 Preparation of the financial statements requires management to make significant judgements and estimates.
 The items in the financial statements where these judgements and estimates have been made include: